-Employees won’t have to pay or use their leave for these types of trainings.
+Employees won’t have to pay or use their leave for these types of training.
 Attendance records may be part of the process.

 Other types of training

 Both employees and their managers are responsible for continuous learning.
-Employees should show willingness to improve by asking their managers for direction and advice.
-Managers should do the same with their own superiors, while encouraging and mentoring their subordinates.
+Employees should show a willingness to improve by asking their managers for direction and advice.
+Managers should do the same with their own superiors while encouraging and mentoring their subordinates.